cjneely10/MetaSanity/README.md

 `wget https://raw.githubusercontent.com/cjneely10/MetaSanity/master/install.py`

 If desired, create and source a python virtual environment.
-This script requires `python3` with the `argparse` and `wheel` packages installed. `wget`, `git`, and `pip` are also required.
+This script requires `python3` with the `argparse` and `wheel` packages installed. `wget`, `git`, `sed`, and `pip3` are also required.
 Users are recommended to install **MetaSanity** within a separate python virtual environment, as packages within this software may conflict with existing package installations.

 Run the install script using `python3 install.py`.